The 7 Best AI Tools for Solopreneurs in 2026

 I tested 40+ AI tools over the past year.
 These 7 are the ones I actually kept paying for.
 Here's why each one earned a spot in my daily stack.

 I've tested over 40 AI tools in the last 12 months.
 Most of them lasted about a week before I cancelled.
 These 7 are the ones I kept paying for.
+(If you want the full breakdown of everything I tested, including the failures, check out my 200-day AI systems experiment.)

 The difference between a tool that's "cool" and a tool that's worth $20/month comes down to one question: does it save me more time than it takes to learn?